When should you use a face mask?

 How you should be using a face mask

-Before using a face mask wash and dry your hands thoroughly to prevent transferring bacteria on your hands to your mask.
-You should wash your hands again after applying the mask.
+Before using a face mask, wash and dry your hands thoroughly for 20 seconds (2 renditions of the “Happy Birthday” song), or use hand sanitiser to prevent transferring bacteria on your hands to your mask.

 When putting on or removing the face mask you should take care to only touch the bands at the sides.